zsimbi/zecs/README.md

+# IMPORTANT
+This is still a work in progress library.
+Expect things to change or break.

 # zecs
 An ecs (entity component system) written from scratch in c.
 The implementation may not be the best but it's okay for my games.